 My younger daughter has many adorable attributes and there is no one who embodies the expected charm and lovable qualities inherent in a little sister more.
 She is warm, loving and asks for help if she needs it.
 She is adored by many.

 Both girls are home from college for the holidays.
 Enough time has now passed that we can laugh about the high school days.
-We sat together last night and had a toast to our many accomplishments over the past year.
+We sat together last night and had a toast to the past year.

 I put together a spreadsheet of my own personal assets and liabilities and sent it to them.
 It’s important to me that they understand how to do this and to keep a watchful eye on how they manage their money and credit.
 When I married at 31 I had zero debt.
 I owned my car free and clear, my two credit cards were paid off monthly, and I had contributed 10% to my company matched 401K for the previous five years.
 My credit was sterling.